XRePIT: A deep learning-computational fluid dynamics hybrid framework implemented in OpenFOAM for fast, robust, and scalable unsteady simulations: Methods

 where $N$ is the total number of timesteps in the simulation, $t_{CFD}$ is the average time per timestep for the OpenFOAM solver, $t_{ML}$ is the average time for a single ML inference step, $t_{up}$ is the average time for one online transfer learning update, and $n_{CFD}$, $n_{ML}$, and $n_{switch}$ are the total counts of CFD steps, ML steps, and ML-to-CFD switches in the hybrid simulation, respectively.

 Additionally, it is confirmed in this study that multi-core CPU parallelization offers no benefit over a single-core calculation for this less extensive natural convection flow problem in AMD EPYC 9554 256 core engine.
 Hence, all timing results reported here are based on single-core execution for CFD and GPU parallelization in NVIDIA A100(40GB) for ML training and inference.
+Also, extended software and hardware information can be found in Appendix ~\ref{sup_sec:hardsoft_info}